Things to keep in mind

 client = ref.read(graphQLClientProvider);

-return const User(id: 'null', name: 'null', description: 'null');
+user: const User(id: 'null', name: 'null', description: 'null'),

 }